ltex-plus/ltex-plus/pages/vscode-ltex-plus/deprecation-of-java-11.md

 In order to determine which Java installation to use, LTeX+ performs the following steps during startup:

-1. Search an installation of Java 21+ on your system (via [`ltex.java.path`](../settings.html#ltexjavapath) and/or the environment variable `PATH`).
+1. Search an installation of Java 21+ on your system via [`ltex.java.path`](../settings.html#ltexjavapath).
-2. If none can be found, search for Java 21+ in the `lib/` directory of the extension.
+2. If none can be found, search for LTeX+ LS including Java 21 in the `lib/` directory of the extension.
-3. If none can be found, download LTeX+ LS inclduing Java 21 to `lib/` and use that.
+3. If none can be found, download LTeX+ LS including Java 21 to `lib/` and use that.
 4. If that doesn't work, an error is displayed and LTeX+ cannot be used.